BLUE HORIZON 1261

 Samantha cleared her throat gently and then looked up at the raccoon in triumph.
 She put away the slateboard and then gestured for her companion to follow.
 She led him further down the long row where they had stopped and then went over two more aisles after making sure the ferret was nowhere in sight.

 Finally, she came to a halt at a bin location and then looked upward.
-Each bin was a meter square and they towered above them twenty compartments high.
+Each bin was a meter square and they were stacked above them ten compartments high.
 She imagined that a warehouse carriage would stop where they stood and then extend upward to get parts from the upper bins.
 Fortunately, the one they wanted was only just above the level of her head.
 Samantha gave Jerad a leg up, and the small raccoon scrambled into an opening occupied by a wooden crate half the size of the bin.

-From another pocket of his coveralls, Jerad pulled out a short pry bar.
+From a long pocket along the leg of his coveralls, Jerad pulled out a short pry bar.
 He had the crate open within minutes and then set the lid aside quietly.
 Inside was a metal box with rounded corners and two latches, surrounded by shredded packing material.
 He was about to pop the latches when he saw Samantha's dark-lamp beam wave frantically.
 He peered out of the bin just in time to see the Border collie scramble into another bin at floor level and hide herself.
 He held perfectly still as they waited for the night watchman to amble on along their row.
 The ferret hummed softly to himself, but he never looked inside any of the bins he passed.

 It took the weasel several minutes to make his way down the long row and then turn the corner to continue on his rounds.
 He heard Samantha let out a nervous breath and then he returned to his job.